Shared Certificates for Neural Network Verification: Experimental Evaluation

+We now investigate the two main parameters of \cref{alg:online_generation}: the masks $\mu_{1}, \dots, \mu_{m}$ and the layers $k \in K$.
 We first study the impact of the layer $k$ used for creating the template.
-To this end we consider the 7x200 networks, use $m=1$ (covering the whole image; equivalent to $\spec_{\epsilon}$). \cref{tab:patches_layers} shows the corresponding template matching rates, the overall percentage of individual patches that can be verified ``patches verif.'' (not the percentage of images for which $\spec_{2\times2}$ is true; see \cref{tab:patches_nets} as ``verf.'') and verification times (including the template generation) respectively.
+To this end, we consider the 7x200 networks, use $m=1$ (covering the whole image; equivalent to $\hat{\spec}_{\epsilon}$). \cref{tab:patches_layers_matches} shows the corresponding template matching rates, and the overall percentage of individual patches that can be verified ``patches verif.''.
+(The overall percentage of images for which $\spec_{2\times2}$ is true is reported as ``verf.'' in \cref{tab:patches_nets}.) \cref{tab:patches_layers_timings} shows the corresponding verification times (including the template generation).
 We observe that many template matches can already be made at the second or third layer.
-We find that in terms of verification time, creating templates simultaneously at the second and third layer, using the method outlined in \cref{sec:robustn-advers-patch}, works best overall.
-Thus, for further experiments we use these two layers.
+As creating templates simultaneously at the second and third layer works well for both datasets, we utilize templates at these layers in further experiments.

 Next, we investigate the impact of the pixel masks $\mu_{1}, \dots, \mu_{m}$.
-To this end we consider three different settings, showcased in \cref{fig:splits}: (i) the full image ($\ell_{\infty}$-mask as before; $m=1$), (ii) "center + border" ($m=2$), where we consider the $6 \times 6$ center pixel as one group and all others as another, and (iii) the $2 \times 2$ grid ($m = 4$) where we split the image into equally sized quarters.
-During template generation, we find the value of $\epsilon_{i}$ via binary search for each $\pi_{i}$.
+To this end, we consider three different settings, as showcased in \cref{fig:splits} earlier: (i) the full image ($\ell_{\infty}$-mask as before; $m=1$), (ii) "center + border" ($m=2$), where we consider the $6 \times 6$ center pixel as one group and all others as another, and (iii) the $2 \times 2$ grid ($m = 4$) where we split the image into equally sized quarters.

-As we can see in \cref{tab:patches_template_masks}, for higher $m$ more patches can be matched to the templates, indicating that our optimization procedure is a good approximation to \cref{prob:generation}.
-However, as $m>1$ methods are only marginally better than the $\ell_{\infty}$-mask, verification time gained by these additional matches does not offset additional template creation time.
-Thus, $m=1$ result in a better trade-off.
+As we can see in \cref{tab:patches_template_masks}, for higher $m$ more patches can be matched to the templates, indicating that our optimization procedure is a good approximation to \cref{prob:generation}, which only considers the number of templates matched.
+Yet, for $m>1$ the increase in matching rate $p$ does not offset the additional time in template generation and matching.
+Thus, $m=1$ results in a better trade-off.
+This result highlights the trade-offs discussed throughout sections \cref{sec:transfer,sec:template-generation-individual}.
 Based on this investigation we now, in \cref{tab:patches_nets}, evaluate all networks and datasets using $m=1$ and template generation at layers 2 and 3.
-In all cases, we obtain a speed up between $1.2$ to $2 \times$.
+In all cases, we obtain a speed up between $1.2$ to $2 \times$ over the baseline verifier.
+Going from $2 \times 2$ to $3 \times 3$ patches speed ups remain around 1.6 and 1.3 for the two datasets respectively.